 Too often, when coal plants have closed, utilities have put only thin covers over the toxic coal ash ponds they leave behind.
 The ponds can leak toxins into drinking water for decades.
 This year, a two-year moratorium on “cap-in-place” closure of coal ash ponds expires.
 This session, the Virginia General Assembly must enact legislation to solve our coal ash problem permanently—by requiring excavation of coal ash to modern, lined landfills or for use in safe recycling projects.
 Governor Ralph Northam is supporting this bill.

-HB 2105 – Del.
-Carroll Foy (D-2nd), assigned to House Agriculture, Chesapeake and Natural Resources Subcommittee #3
+**HB 2105 – Del.
+Carroll Foy (D-2nd), tabled in House Agriculture, Chesapeake and Natural Resources Subcommittee #3**

-**SB 1553 – Sen. Surovell (D- 36th), passed Senate Agriculture, Conservation and Natural Resources, assigned to Senate Finance**
+**SB 1553 – Sen. Surovell (D- 36th), passed Senate Agriculture, Conservation and Natural Resources, sent to Senate Finance, incorporated into SB 1355 by Sen. Wagner**

 -Increase access to clean solar energy for homes, congregations, and communities (FACT SHEET)